How does a touchscreen display work?

 Member

-by lucious , 6 months ago
+by lucious , a year ago

 @zakary